-Date related value providers now can provide relative dates, such as today, yesterday, and tomorrow.
-Date related operators, such as in the last and not in the last, can also support the setting of relative dates (e.g., in the last 5 days).
-Note that certain Date related operators, such as in the last and not in the last, is only available for online hosted feature services.
+Date-related value providers can now provide relative dates, such as the date, today, yesterday, and tomorrow.
+Date-related operators, such as in the last and not in the last, can also support the setting of relative dates (for example, in the last five days).
+Note that certain date-related operators, such as in the last and not in the last, are only available for online-hosted feature services.

-Operators is any of and is none of accept multiple values of a field as input.
-With one of the operators, your expression can get data that matches any/none of the selected values.
+The is any of and is none of operators accept multiple values of a field as input.
+With one of the operators, your expression can get data that matches any or none of the selected values.

-- If you want to filter based on a specific value, click the setting gear icon, choose Value, and enter a value in the field.
-Click the box to the left of Ask for values if you want to set up an interactive expression.
-Enter information about the value in the Prompt field and a hint in the Hint field.
-Select one or more values from the List values drop-down, to filter the layer with.
+- To filter based on a specific value, click the settings button, choose Value, and specify a value in the field.
+Optionally check the Ask for values check box to set up an interactive expression.
+Provide information about the value in the Prompt field and a hint in the Hint field.
+Select one or more values from the List values drop-down list to use to filter the layer.

-- If you want to compare the value in one field versus the value in another field, choose Field in the setting, click the drop-down arrow, and choose the field for your expression.
+- To compare the value in one field to the value in another field, choose Field in the settings, click the drop-down arrow, and choose the field for your expression.

 - To filter based on a specific value in the field, choose Unique in the settings to retrieve a dynamic list of values from the layer, or choose Unique (predefined) to predefine a static list of values.
-It also allows you to dynamically show the values based on the previous expressions or all other expressions regardless their orders.
-Enter information about the value in the Prompt field and a hint in the Hint field, and select how the values are listed.
+It also allows you to dynamically show the values based on the previous expressions or all other expressions regardless of their order.
+Provide information about the value in the Prompt field and a hint in the Hint field, and select how the values are listed.

 Unique value filters require a 10.1 or later map service layer.
 The Unique option does not appear if you are creating a filter on a 10.0 or earlier service layer.

 To display description for coded values when Values filtered by previous expressions or Values filtered by all other expressions is selected, the service must support the capability of query by statistics.